 Implementing these three details will lower the risk of “Compare” tools being misunderstood by users, while still keeping the tool visible and accessible from each list item (when they are hovered).

 In general, “Compare” tools aren’t a requirement for users attempting to decide among a few different products.

 Testing revealed that there’s a danger in simply assuming that a “Compare” tool is necessary to have — poor-performing “Compare” tools often left users more indecisive about the product they were interested in purchasing, instead of guiding them to their product of choice.

 But high-performing “Compare” tools can be a boon to users ready to dig deep into product specs — which is often the case for users making expensive or complicated purchases online.

-To ensure “Compare” tools are easy to find and navigate, they must:
+To ensure good product comparison UX and the compare UIs are easy to find and navigate, they must:

-A high-performing “Compare” tool will help guide users to a suitable product — making it more likely they’ll wind up finding a product that they end up purchasing.
+A high-performing product comparison UX design will help guide users to a suitable product — making it more likely they’ll wind up finding a product that they end up purchasing.

 Furthermore, to learn more about how to have high-performing spec sheets (obviously crucial to the performance of the “Compare” tool) see our article on improving spec sheet scannability and our article on explaining industry-specific filters.

 This article presents the research findings from just 1 of the 580+ UX guidelines in Baymard Premium – get full access to learn how to create a “State of the Art” user experience for product lists, filtering and sorting.

 Join 25,000+ readers and get Baymard’s research articles by RSS feed or